dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Development Workflow for Core Developers

 The workflow for Core Developers is very similar to that of contributors.
-The main difference is that contributors must first fork the repo, whereas core developers can create branches in the original repository directly.
-Core developers, of course may also be merging pull requests.
+The main difference is that creating a fork is not necessary, and JIRA references are mandatory.
+Core developers, of course, may also be merging pull requests from external contributors.

 Core Developers should follows these steps when working on issues: